DevHashira/DevHashira/README.md

 ## 🎯 Currently

-- 🔭 Building **frontend web applications** with Vue.js, Nuxt.js, and TypeScript
+- 🔭 Building **frontend web applications** with React, Next.js, and TypeScript
+- 📱 Exploring **mobile development** using React Native with Expo
 - 🌱 Strengthening my skills in **frontend architecture, state management, and UX**
 - 🧩 Integrating **Supabase** for authentication and data-driven UI
 - 🎨 Improving design-to-code workflows using **Figma**